Ebell of Los Angeles: New building on Wilshire Boulevard

 In 1923, the group announced plans to build a new clubhouse and theater west of downtown on Wilshire Boulevard.
-Before construction began, the lot at Wilshire Boulevard and Shatto Place had appreciated in value and was sold for a profit; a new lot at the corner of Wilshire Boulevard and Lucerne was purchased in 1925.
+Before construction began, the lot at Wilshire Boulevard and Shatto Place had appreciated and was sold for a profit; a new lot at the corner of Wilshire Boulevard and Lucerne was purchased in 1925.

 The group commissioned architect Sumner P. Hunt of Hunt & Burns to design the new facility, which was designed in an Italian style with plaster facing and Italian clay tile roofing.
 The new facilities consisted of multiple structures covering a site 160 × 450 ft, surrounding a 65 × 120 ft patio area.
 The new facilities included a new 1,300-seat auditorium at the rear of the property facing 8th Street.
 The two-story structure facing Wilshire Boulevard houses the group's clubhouse, including a large lounge, art salon, and dining room.
 The dining room opens to a tile-roofed colonnade walkway and fountain.

 The clubhouse opened with a musicale tea in October 1927, and the Wilshire Ebell Theater, originally known as the Windsor Square Playhouse, opened to the public in December 1927 with the west coast premiere of Sigmund Romberg's musical The Desert Song.
 When the buildings opened, the group's president wrote in the club's newsletter:The result of their tireless and unceasing labor may be seen at 4400 Wilshire Boulevard where a stately group of buildings now adorns a sightly eminence.
 The separated units have been so carefully designed as to form a magnificent mass, a colossal edifice, severely simple, classically correct, pleasing in its very ruggedness, elegant in its ornate adornment, suited to the purpose for which it was built.
 The total cost was $200,000 for the site, $650,000 for the entire structure, and $120,000 for the furnishings.
 Another writer observed: "Nowhere in America is there a more magnificent women's club house than the new home of Ebell. ...
 Every modern convenience and appliance, together with furnishings of the finest quality, are within its walls.
 It is lavish, but not flamboyantly so.
 It is practical and it has beauty and inspiring charm."